quality-match/hari-client/docs/example_code/upload_new_data_to_existing_dataset/README.md

 > :warning: <b>Disclaimer: In most cases it makes more sense to upload your data as a new dataset.</b>

+Note: The script was written with hari_client version 2.0.3.

 Things that are implemented in the script:

 - add one new media